MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 If you want to develop a client app or agent that generates images using your model, you can use the OpenAI API.

 > **Note**: Model availability and playground features can vary.
-Some image-generation models might not show a **Code** tab or **View code** option.
+Some image-generation models might not show a **View code** or equivalent option.
 If your selected model doesn't include code samples, you can still complete the exercise by generating an image in the playground, or use another deployed text-to-image model that does expose code samples.

-1. If your deployed model includes code samples, in the **Chat** pane, select the **Code** tab to view sample code.
+1. If your deployed model includes code samples, in the **Chat** pane, select **View code** to view sample code.
 1. Select the following code options:
     - **Language**: Python
     - **SDK**: OpenAI SDK